-Considered one of the top ten terpenes, myrcene is known for its pleasant pine and earth aroma.
-Not only is it one of the most common terpenes found in cannabis, it’s also found in everyday foods such as mangoes, lemongrass and basil.
+Myrcene, one of the most abundant terpenes in cannabis, is known for its pleasant pine and earth aromas.
+Aside from its common presence in cannabis, it’s also found in everyday foods such as mangoes, lemongrass and basil.

-Strain names commonly classified as indica, sativa, or hybrid can be found with high levels of myrcene, including popular sativa-dominant hybrids like Tangie and Blue Dream.
+Strains commonly classified as indica, sativa, or hybrid can be found to have high levels of myrcene, including popular sativa-dominant hybrids like Tangie and Blue Dream.

 Like other terpenes, myrcene is theorized to be part of the entourage effect, which means that it works in conjunction with cannabinoids to potentially treat a multitude of physical and mental ailments.